 Make it Fail Safe

-While the above hybrid solution may seem ideal, it’s not completely fail-safe because all of your files reside locally.
-In the case of a natural disaster, all your work may be lost.
+While the above hybrid photo solution may seem ideal, it’s not completely fail-safe because all of your files reside locally.
+For example, the result of a natural disaster may be a complete loss of all your images.
 To make it fail-safe, you must move the files stored in NAS and your computer’s hard drive to a cloud storage service and/or a USB drive.
-I highly recommend that this backup is automatic and continuous without user intervention.
-This ensures that the files are transferred to the cloud at the first available opportunity.
+Personally, I highly recommend that this backup is automatic and continuous without user intervention.
+Because this ensures files are transferred to the cloud at the first available opportunity.

 What is your optimal image setup like?
 Share your set up in the comments below to let me know.